 Without wishing to single out any specific governments, the BC is especially appreciative of the role played by GAC representatives from the global south.
 These governments represent many of the world's fastest-growing Internet populations — including many businesses from developing nations — and we applaud efforts to make these voices heard.
 Active participation by GAC members is crucial if ICANN is to maintain its central role in the global Internet community, and the BC looks forward to further close cooperation and collaboration with the GAC.

+The BC notes that since the GAC published its Beijing Communiqué containing its advice on new gTLD applications, there has been extensive discussion within the community on this advice.
+The BC would first like to thank the ICANN Board and its new gTLD Committee for providing the community with an official channel to make comments by opening a comment period.
+This is a welcome initiative which is inline with ICANN's goals of multistakeholder interactions.
+In the same spirit of ensuring all stakeholders are included in key issues such as this one, the BC would encourage the GAC to hold open meetings when working on documents such as the Beijing Communiqué.
+The BC notes with satisfaction that this suggestion was echoed by the GAC chair in a recent video interview (http://youtu.be/I9hZCGnRh0I).

 Safeguard Advice for New gTLDs (Section IV.1.b. and Annex I of GAC Advice)